databendlabs-x/askbend/README.md

 The `--rebuild` flag rebuilds all the embeddings for the data directory.
 This process may take a few minutes, depending on the number of Markdown files.
 When the embedding is complete, the API server will start.

-### 7. Query your Markdown knowledge base using the API:
+### 7. Query your Markdown knowledge base using the API
 ```
 curl -X POST -H "Content-Type: application/json" -d '{"query": "tell me how to do copy"}' http://localhost:8081/query
 ```